titivermeesch/netflix-api/src/routes/search/search.md

 4. Type: suggestions/titles
 5. Number, not yet known what this does
 6. Search limit, object with {from: index, to: index}
-7. Fields to retreive (summary)
+7. Fields to retreive (summary, boxart)

 ## Missing information

 - In the search query, we need to pass in a value (currently 1) but it's not clear what this value is doing.
 It looks like changing it does not affect anything.
-- We only retreive the summary field in the search, what other fields do we have here?
+- We only have summary, boxtart as fields to retrieve, what else?

 ## Documenation update